AL2009man/Balatro-GamepadPrompt-Mod/README.md

 ----

-Finally got the chance to try out Balatro, and after playtesting its Controller Support: I can  I can confirm it relies on SDL2 to handle general controller support, but it only shows Xbox prompts.
+Finally got the chance to try out Balatro, and after playtesting its Controller Support: I can confirm it relies on SDL2 to handle general controller support, but it only shows Xbox prompts.

 What if I told you there are additional button prompts leftover from the PC Version?
 Unfortunately, it's true, and you can find them within the source code files.